jimkang/quadtreetree/README.md

 quadtreetree
 ============

-This is a browser module that renders a D3 [quadtree](https://github.com/mbostock/d3/wiki/Quadtree-Geom)'s nodes in [tree layout](https://github.com/mbostock/d3/wiki/Tree-Layout).
+This is a browser module that renders a D3 [quadtree](https://github.com/mbostock/d3/wiki/Quadtree-Geom)'s nodes in a [tree layout](https://github.com/mbostock/d3/wiki/Tree-Layout).

 Requirements
 ------------